cityofaustin/atd-mds/README.md

 `--interval [integer]` The interval in hours.
 This flag indicates the number of hours the script needs to go back and retrieve from `--time-max`

+# Airflow

+When running in Airflow, make sure the image is present in the authorized image list: https://github.com/cityofaustin/atd-airflow/blob/master/docker-images.json

+Wherever Airflow is running, be sure that those images are present, alternatively make sure they are being built and deployed to the Docker Hub.

 # License
 This project is provided under the GPL 3.0 license.